Bikatr7/CS3300GroupProject/untitled-hotel-manager/README.md

 - Login for admin (only admin) (should be able to see all bookings, and have the ability to cancel/change)
 - Interface for user, user can check in/out and also register, date time, room etc, these can be hardcoded options
-- We need a name. one word something " {x} Booking"
-- having actual occupancies can be dealt with later, just assume unlimited
+- having actual occupancies can be dealt with later, just assume unlimited, booking should be simple.
+I just want standard like pay, at the counter (imagine cash insertion or something we're not going to deal with cards, just simulate a cash insertion feature and have it always succeed)

 ### **Requirements**<a name="requirements"></a>